rockettheme/docs/Docs/magento/basic/cache.md

 If you want to disable your site's cache entirely, simply check all of the boxes listed to the left of this itemized menu and select **Disable** in the **Actions** dropdown.
 You can repeat the same process to enable the cache by selecting **Enable**, instead.

 The **Refresh** option flushes the cache for all of these components while the larger **Flush Magento Cache** button may not actually fully flush all aspects of Magento's cache.
-If you're troubleshooting an issue, we recommend doing the line-item refresh prior to hitting the **Flush Magento Cache** and **Flush Cache Storage** buttons.
+If you are troubleshooting an issue, we recommend doing the line-item refresh prior to hitting the **Flush Magento Cache** and **Flush Cache Storage** buttons.

 #### Flush Magento Cache